 My coffee time happens in the late afternoon when I’m running on empty after another abbreviated night’s sleep.

-As hard as I try, I never seem to go to bed at an appropriate hour considering how early I wake up in the morning.
+As hard as I try, I never seem to go to bed at an appropriate hour.
+This is so true considering how early I wake up in the morning.

 The other day I was waiting for the barista to make my latte when I overhead someone ask if they had anything pumpkin spice.

-The barista was polite, but I could tell he was holding back his real opinions about that relatively new tradition that’s has taken over autumn beverages.
+The barista was polite, but I could tell he was holding back his real opinions.
+We all can agree that this is a relatively new tradition that has taken over autumn beverages.

 That made me think about pumpkin muffins and how I could totally revamp my go-to recipe to be more healthy.

 A couple months ago I baked zucchini chai muffins and skipped the sugar using maple syrup instead.